 DirectoryPulse uses simple file copies and the backups live in a folder-by-folder reconstruction on your source files.
 To restore a file or folder, use File Explorer to copy that file/folder back to the source drive.
 This program does not help in the restores.
 Perhaps a later version.

-To recover a generational file (e.g. testfile-#01.xlsx", copy the numbered version and then manually rename, removing the -#00 appendage.
-Because some files may have more than one version, updated on different dates, restores are not automated.
+To recover an older generational file (e.g. testfile-#01.xlsx), copy the numbered version and then manually rename, removing the -#00 appendage.
+Files may have more than one version.

 Other Comments:

 DirectoryPulse is not an image backup and cannot be used to recover a crashed hard disk.
-Instead, it is meant to keep operational copies of data, which can help recover from spreadsheet-blunders, ransomware, viruses, etc.
+Instead, it is meant to keep operational copies, which can help recover from spreadsheet-blunders, ransomware, viruses, etc.

 OneDrive files: